 Ceal Smith, MSci, MEd

-Ceal is a researcher, systems-thinker, policy analyst and educator.
-She worked as a field research ecologist and environmental policy expert in the Southwest, Mexico and Central America before becoming a full-time climate-energy activist in 2006.
-She is an innovator in science-based collaborative grassroots action.
-She founded ALICE’s outreach arm, the Alaska Climate Action Network, shortly after moving to Alaska in 2013.
+Ceal is an Ecologist, researcher, systems-thinker, policy analyst and climate activist.
+She worked as a field research ecologist and environmental policy expert in the Southwest, Mexico and Central America before devoting her full attention to the climate-biodiversity crisis in 2006.
+She is an innovator in Energy Democracy and science-based, grassroots collaborative solutions.
+She founded ALICE’s outreach arm, the Alaska Climate Action Network, shortly after moving to Alaska in 2013 and co- founded and chaired the Alaska Climate Caucus, the first in the nation, in 2015.
 Ceal has an MSci in Ecology & Evolutionary Biology and MEd from the University of Arizona, Tucson and a BA in Ecodevelopment and Environmental Policy from UC Santa Cruz where she studied under the late Dr. Raymond Dasmann.
 She lives in Homer, AK with her husband Kerry Williams.

 John Morton, PhD

 Meda DeWitt is a Tlingit Traditional Healer, Ethno-herbalist, multi-disciplinary artist, community leader, educator, and advocate of Indigenous health practices, as well as environmental stewardship.
 Her Tlingit names are Tśa Tsée Naakw, Khaat kłaat.
 Her adopted Northern Cree name is Boss Eagle Spirit Woman.
 Her clan is Naanyaa.aayí from Wrangell, Alaska.

 Meda completed her Bachelor’s of Arts in Women’s Rites of Passage and Master’s of Arts in Alaska Native Traditional Healing at the Alaska Pacific University.